openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 SSL connection failed.

+**Possible Causes**

-**Possible Causes**SSL connection failed.
+SSL connection failed.

-**Troubleshooting Steps**
+**Resolution Steps**

-1. Verify whether the SSL connection has expired.
+1. Verify if the SSL connection has expired.
-2. Terminate the current instance and recreate it.
-If recreation fails, abort related operations.
+2. Destroy the current instance and recreate it.
+If recreation fails, stop the related operations.

-## 5411010 Client Failed to Verify Server Certificate
+## 5411010 Client Failed to Validate Server Certificate

 **Error Message**